sneha-patil-du/COMP-3410-Final-Project/README.md

 - **Code Submission**: Users can submit their code snippets via a form.
 Upon submission, the code is processed to extract relevant keywords for searching similar repositories on GitHub.
 - **Repository Suggestions**: The application connects to the GitHub API to find repositories similar to the submitted code snippet.
 It displays these suggestions in its own section.
 - **Comments Section**: A real-time comments section where users can post and view comments.
 It's implemented using Socket.io for live updates.
-- **User Interface**: The UI is designed for ease of use with a light blue background, monospace font, and a centered layout with curved corners and shadows for containers.
+- **User Interface**: The UI is designed for easy use while being aesthetic with a light blue background, monospace font, and a centered layout with curved corners and shadows for containers.

 ## Technical Details